rodolfogordo10/app-form/README.md

     README.md
 ```

-## Demo
+## APP Form

-Demo is a simple Todolist using React and styled-components on client side, express on backend and postgres as our database
+App Form is a simple registration using React and styled-components on client side, express on backend and postgres as our database
 appform can be started in development mode and in production mode as well.